RISE-Dependable-Transport-Systems/ControlTower/doc/Building-for-Windows.md

 Build MXE, this will take a while:

-`make qtbase qtserialport qtgamepad qtmultimedia cmake`
+`make qtbase qtserialport qtgamepad qtmultimedia cmake curl jsoncpp tinyxml2`

 Make sure MXE is in $PATH by adding the following lines to ~/.bashrc (and starting a new shell session afterwards):